shikokuchuo/ichimoku/README.md

 Status](https://www.r-pkg.org/badges/version/ichimoku)](https://CRAN.R-project.org/package=ichimoku)
 <!-- badges: end -->

+Visualization and Tools for Ichimoku Kinko Hyo Strategies

-An implementation of the ‘Ichimoku Kinko Hyo’ charting system, also commonly known as ‘cloud charts’, providing both publication-ready and fully-interactive charts for analysis.
+An implementation of ‘Ichimoku Kinko Hyo’, also commonly known as ‘cloud charts’.
+Static and interactive visualizations with tools for creating, backtesting and development of quantitative ‘ichimoku’ strategies.
 As described in Sasaki (1996, ISBN:4925152009), the technique is a refinement on candlestick charting originating from Japan, now in widespread use in technical analysis worldwide.
-Translating to ‘one-glance equilibrium chart’, it allows the price action and market structure of financial securities to be determined ‘at-a-glance’.
+Translating as ‘one-glance equilibrium chart’, it allows the price action and market structure of financial securities to be determined ‘at-a-glance’.

 ## Installation